-Mark Holman has served as President, Accounting & Consulting and Chief Strategy Officer since 2020, and previously served as Chief Strategy Officer since 2019.
+Mark Holman has served as President, Accounting & Consulting since 2020, and served as Chief Strategy Officer since 2019.
 Prior to joining the Company, Mr. Holman served as the President of Strategy, Investments and Marketing for Flex, a technology design and manufacturing firm.
 Prior to joining Flex, Mr. Holman served as a partner at A.T.
-Kearney and PwC and was the founding chief executive officer of E2open, a SaaS supply chain software firm.
+Kearney and PwC and was the founding chief executive officer of E20pen, a SaaS supply chain software firm.
 Mr. Holman received a B.S.E.E. from Kettering University and an M.B.A from the University of Michigan.